 Protecting nature.
 Promoting compassion.
 Inspiring change.

-Located on 98 acres in Newberg Oregon, Wildwood Farm Sanctuary is a haven for farm animals and wildlife alike.
+Located on 98 acres in Newberg Oregon, Wildwood Farm Sanctuary and Preserve is a haven for farm animals and wildlife alike.
 We provide lifelong refuge and rehabilitation for abused and abandoned farm animals while lovingly protecting the property’s native plants, wetlands, woodlands, and wild animals.

 Through our mission and the lives of our beloved residents in this special place, we aspire to inspire!
 Our greatest hope is to help open eyes and reshape the way humans view and treat farm animals by considering a compassionate and cruelty-free way of living.

 You can make a difference.

-To learn about volunteer opportunities and public events, watch for our announcements on Facebook and Twitter.
+To learn about volunteer opportunities and public events, watch for our announcements on Facebook and Instagram.
 Wildwood Farm Sanctuary is a 501c3 non-profit.
 All donations are tax-deductible and go toward our mission of saving the lives of farm animals.

 Led by advocates.
 Powered by compassion.

-Comprised of animal advocates and business professionals, the Wildwood Farm Sanctuary Board of Directors and leaders are passionate about our mission of providing a better life for farm animals.
+Comprised of animal advocates and business professionals, the Wildwood Board of Directors and leaders are passionate about our mission of providing a better life for farm animals.

 Michelle Blake, Vice-President.
 A writer and journalist who studied social change in graduate school, Michelle has always looked for ways to contribute her skills to animal causes.
-She served as board president of Willamette Humane Society, where she was instrumental in opening their low-cost spay/neuter clinic.
+She currently works as director of policy for the global nonprofit Phoenix Zones Initiative and consults with several animal protection nonprofits on grant-writing, development, and campaigns.
+She previously served as board president of Willamette Humane Society, where she was instrumental in opening their low-cost spay/neuter clinic.
 As a board member of Fences For Fido, she established their fence-building crews in Salem and Marion County, freeing hundreds of formerly-chained dogs.
-She’s also served on the Oregon State Council of the Humane Society of the United States and participated in legislative advocacy for animal protection.
-She loves to nerd out on the administrative end of nonprofit work, but also likes to haul her tools and trailer to help out with fence-building and light construction.
+She previously coordinated cougar protection efforts in 8 states on behalf of the Mountain Lion Foundation, served on the Oregon State Council of the Humane Society of the United States, and has worked to pass animal protection legislation in Oregon and beyond.
+At Wildwood, she loves to nerd out on the administrative end of nonprofit work, but also hauls her tools and trailer to the sanctuary for fence-building and light construction projects.